eBook Published by

-Words, quotations and lyrics have always held a fascination for me, particularly in times of great emotion but they now took on an added poignancy.
-Every song I heard seemed to be directed solely at me, as if I was being tormented by some demonic DJ.
+Lyrics, quotations and words have always held a fascination for me, particularly in times of great emotion but they now took on an added poignancy.
+Every song I heard seemed to be directed at me, as if I was being tormented by some demonic DJ.
 I found myself listening intently to every word, living every line.
 Salted water trickled incessantly onto lips that a few weeks earlier had mouthed the same words in pleasant disregard.

-Songs such as Willie Nelson’s You Were Always On My Mind.
+Songs such as the oft-recorded You Were Always On My Mind...

 The words of that song have haunted me over the years.
 Maybe I did take her for granted.
 Maybe I should have taken the time to show her how much I cared.
 I loved her very much and despite everything that transpired, despite the dishonesty and deceit, both before and after the event, I’m not averse to saying part of me still does.